9 Best Spanish Videos for Spanish Class [with Lesson Ideas]

 This video has the potential to quell students’ confusions related to reflexive verb use, as it’s virtually nonexistent in English.
 It’s also funny, engaging, original and concise.
-And yes, it’s based on a third Justin Timberlake song, “Rock Your Body,” that students will definitely love!
+And it’s a familiar kids’ song that most of your students will know!

 6. “Cómo usar saludos y despedidas en español” by Spanish Learning Lab

 This video is short yet arguably the most comprehensive greeting video out there, as it corrects common errors new learners frequently make (i.e. saying buenas días instead of buenos días).
 It reviews informal vs. formal greetings and provides useful, variations such as ¿Qué tal? or ¿Cómo te va? so students don’t only greet with ¿Cómo estás? (the generic “how are you?”).